• SEO

 What Is A Community Manager?

-A community manager engages with the audience on a more personal level by participating in discussions as themselves in order to increase group participation.
+A community managerengages with the audience on a more personal level by participating in discussions as themselves in order to increase group participation.

 They are frequently viewed as the brand's ambassador in the community.